scslab/speedex/README.md

 SPEEDEX uses the GNU Linear Programming Kit (GLPK), which does not include a pkg-config (.pc) file in some (perhaps all) package managers.
 The software is available at (https://www.gnu.org/software/glpk/), and this project works (at least) on version 5.0.
-This must be installed before building SPEEDEX.
+This must be installed before building SPEEDEX (on Ubuntu, `apt-get install libglpk-dev`).

 `make test` builds the tests.